 Credentials & Experience

-There are literally hundreds of professional designations in the financial planning industry.
-But only a few truly indicate a professional’s ability or come from outside governing bodies that require continuing education, experience, or oversight.
-When searching for an advisor, look for one who holds one or more of the following credentials:
+There are numerous professional designations in the financial planning industry, but only a few are truly indicative of an advisor’s fiduciary duty or come from outside governing bodies that require continuing education, experience and oversight.
+When researching a financial advisor, it is recommended to choose one who holds one or more of the following credentials.
+We are proud to have a dedicated team of specialists credentialed in the following areas of financial planning, tax accounting, investment management, estate and succession planning.

 Go ahead, dream, plan, prosper.
 We’re listening.
 Contact Us today to start your Total Wealth Plan.